-Access to the magazine content: We now make the complete contents of each new magazine issue available, free of charge, to authorized journalists.
+Access to the magazine content: The complete contents of each new magazine issue is available, free of charge, to authorized journalists.
 It's a steady supply of quirky stories that people can "get" easily.
 If you would like press access, please get in touch with us.

 Basic info about winners:

 - Winners: The identity of the new Ig Nobel Prize winners will be made public at the ceremony.
 Why?
 Because it's more fun for everyone when the announcements are a surprise.

 - Nominees: We do NOT release a list of nominees.
 There are two reasons for this: (1) the nominees are too numerous — in a typical year we receive approximately 9000 new nominations; and (2) in almost all cases, when we select winners we give them the opportunity to quietly decline the honor.
 If someone says no, we do not award them the prize, and we do not release any information about them or their achievement.
 Happily, most of the people who are offered an Ig Nobel Prize do decide to accept it, and to attend the ceremony.

 Covering the Ig Informal Lectures (at MIT): The Ig Informal Lectures happen two days after the ceremony.
 Unlike the ceremony, seating is free, first come, first serve.
 No press passes are needed (nor do they exist) — if you would like to cover the lectures, simply arrive early enough to get a seat, or get in touch with us and we will reserve one for you.